• Skip to Content

 CSU GE: None IGETC: None District GE: None

-BIOL 080E Field Biology - Natural History of the Eastern Sierra 1 Unit
+BIOL 080E Field Biology - Mountains 1 Unit

-This course explores the biodiversity, geology, and human history of the eastern Sierra region of California.
+The field biology courses introduce students to the human and natural histories of a variety of ecosystems.
+This course explores the biodiversity, geology, and human history of the mountains.
 The course entails on-campus lectures and field excursions.
-Course participation involves camping, hiking, and automobile travel.
+Course participation involves camping and hiking.
 Additional fees are required.

 Lecture Hours: 0.44 Lab Hours: 2.11 Repeatable: No Grading: O